-Jesus spoke of a broad road that leads to destruction and many are on it (Mt.7:14).
+Jesus spoke of a broad road that leads to destruction and many are on it (Matthew 7:14).
 Recently our pastor braved tradition and listed five human efforts that can keep us out of heaven.
-These were good works, traditions, religion, nationality and heritage.
+These were good works, traditions, religion, nationality, and heritage.
 These were troublesome then and still are today.
-I was puzzled by the inclusion of good works when even a cup of cold water to a thirsty person shall not go un-rewarded (Mt.10:42).
+I was puzzled by the inclusion of good works when even a cup of cold water to a thirsty person shall not go un-rewarded (Matthew 10:42).
 Jesus did expect something from his followers.
 Here are fourteen reasons that require a bit of doing that is if we want to spent eternity with him.

 2. Neglect to repent (Luke 18:9-14).

 3. Refuse to forgive (Matthew 6:14-15; 18:21-35).

 4. Neglect the destitute (Luke 16:19-31; Matthew 25:40).

 5. Produce no fruit (Matthew 7:15-20; John 15:2).